 I often see curry recipes with a bunch of chopping, starting with garlic, ginger, jalapeno, and green onion.
 I LOVE starting curries with that flavor combination, but wanted to do a quick version using dried and jarred flavors to save time and effort.

-The result is a 15-20 minute curry that tastes like tons of effort without any actual effort.
-Shrimp cooks in 3 minutes or less and there is a teeny bit of cream at the end in honor of the original recipe.
+This shrimp curry recipe is super easy thanks to coconut milk and yellow curry, and the result is a 15-20 minute curry that tastes like tons of effort without any actual effort.
+Shrimp cooks in 3 minutes or less, and with some storebought naan this can truly be dinner in under half an hour.